 Symptom management options

 There are treatment and management options available for most MS symptoms.
-These options may involve medication, lifestyle changes, and therapy and you may need to make adjustments as your condition changes.
+These options may involve medication, lifestyle changes, or therapy.
+You may also need to make adjustments as your condition changes.
 MS Queensland provides resources and information on the management options for common MS symptoms including:

 Many people with multiple sclerosis (MS) experience some form of bladder or bowel issues.
 Incontinence is the most common symptom for people with MS and the severity and longevity varies from person to person.